Graphite Reviewer is now Diamond

 git show --pretty=fuller COMMIT_HASH

-Replace COMMIT_HASH with the actual hash of the commit you are interested in.
-This command displays both the author date and the commit date, along with other commit information.
+Replace COMMIT_HASH with the actual hash of the commit you want to investigate.
+This command will display both the author and commit dates, among other details.

 Terminal